-- 1) Contact the offsite generator vendor at Gal Power - 2) Generator to be received within 2 hours of contact. - 3) Gal Power to ensure coordination and set up of the generator to ensure that it is working appropriately - 4) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 5) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located in the Business office over the photocopy machine.
-All items located in the emergency bag - 6) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: as per Gal Power
+- Activate the Emergency Generator immediately and monitor it to see that it is working correctly.
+Instructions for activation of Emergency Generator: - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: reception and nurses' stations - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: by contacting the fuel supplier